gerardheuvelman/novi-backend-demodrop/README.md

 2. In PGAdmin, create a new database named "demodrop".
 Take note of your login credentials.
 3. Open the project in an IDE.
 4. install dependencies by typing "mvn install" in a terminal window
-5. Open the file application.properties.
-In this file, enter your PgAdmin credentials at the dotted lines.
-Now save this file.
+5. Open the audioFile application.properties.
+In this audioFile, enter your PgAdmin credentials at the dotted lines.
+Now save this audioFile.
 5. Run the project.

 Initial configuration:  (!!!IMPORTANT!!!)